-Japanese maple (Acer palmatum) is a sturdy little ornamental tree, popular for its graceful shape, deep fall color and delicate, lace-like leaves.
+The Japanese maple (Acer palmatum) is a sturdy little ornamental tree, popular for its graceful shape, deep fall color and delicate, lace-like leaves.
 Japanese maples are hardy in in U.S. Department of Agriculture plant hardiness zones 5 through 8 and may be damaged or die if planted outside of their hardiness zones.
 Occasionally, Japanese maples are troubled by aphids, scale or powdery mildew, but these are easily treated and seldom kill the tree.
-Serious problems like wood rot, leaf scorch and leaf scorch are often fatal unless immediately addressed.
-Diagnose the problem before pursuing a course of action.
+Serious problems like wood rot, leaf scorch and leaf scorch are often fatal unless immediately addressed; take time to diagnose the problem before pursuing a course of action.

-Carefully dig the tree out with a shovel or removed a potted tree from its container to examine the roots.
+Carefully dig up a small tree with a shovel or removed a potted tree from its container to examine the roots.
 If they are black and mushy, prune them back to healthy tissue.
 Amend the soil in 4-by-4-foot area with equal parts peat, sand and organic compost.
 Replant the tree in the amended soil, or if a small tree, in a large container with fresh all-purpose potting mix.

-Look at the leaves of the dying Japanese maple.
-If they are curled, yellowing and dropping, your problem is leaf scorch.
-Japanese maples require some shelter from wind and sun in winter.
-Transplant the tree to a sheltered area, near a building or other trees.
+Look at the Japanese maple's leaves.
+If they are curled, yellowing and dropping, your problem may be leaf scorch.
+Japanese maples require some shelter from wind and sun in winter; transplant the tree to a sheltered area with dappled shade, near a building or other trees.
 Keep the tree well watered as winter approaches, because a dehydrated tree is much more susceptible to leaf scorch.

 Prune out dead and wilted branches as you see them, leaving 1/2-inch downward-slanting stubs that will drain moisture.
 Flush or horizontal cuts will only provide a collecting place for moisture, which will cause more problems.
 An angled stub lets moisture drip off, allowing the wound to heal faster.

-Fertilize the dying tree in early spring with a 10-10-10 nitrogen-based fertilizer, following instructions on the package for the size and age of the tree.
+Fertilize the dying tree in early spring with a slow-release 10-10-10 fertilizer, following instructions on the package for the size and age of the tree.
 An extra boost of nutrients at the start of the growing season will give it the best chance for survival.
 However, do not fertilize sick Japanese maples late in the growing season.
 It will cause a flush of late growth that will die off in winter, leaving the tree even more weakened.